 - work fruits of Spirit

-Thus the Spirit, the life from Jesus Christ, flows from the soul.
+Thus the Spirit and the life from Christ flow from the soul.
 It is represented as a well of water springing up unto everlasting life.

 The temple of the Lord